About a Burning Fire

 About a Burning Fire is the fourth album by post-hardcore band Blindside.
 It was released on February 24, 2004 through Elektra and 3 Points Records.
-The album is notable for featuring The Smashing Pumpkins' Billy Corgan on the track "Hooray, It's L.A."
+The album charted at 39 on the Billboard top 200 which was even higher than their previous album, Silence which charted at 89 for 9 weeks straight.
+The album is also notable for featuring The Smashing Pumpkins' Billy Corgan on the track "Hooray, It's L.A." as well as being featured on the soundtrack for the video game Need For Speed Underground.

 "All of Us" became the album's lead single.
 Its music video features a young man chasing after a woman through a dead, leafless forest.
 In his desperation, the man's arms begin to stretch out to her in a feat similar to Mr. Fantastic's.
 The video aired considerably on Fuse TV.